Adelbert Ames Jr.: Dartmouth College

 After the war, Ames went to Dartmouth College in 1919 to work with Proctor.
 They decided to construct a large-scale model of the human eye using glass for its various layers, humors, and lens.
 In 1921, this work led to Ames' first published scientific paper, the award of an honorary Master of Arts degree, and his election as professor of research in a new department of Physiological Optics.

 In 1923, Ames began recruiting staff of what was to become the Dartmouth Eye Institute.
 From Eastman Kodak Company he recruited lens designer Gordon H. Gliddon.
 More staff joined the department over the years, including Kenneth N. Ogle, with whom Ames worked on stereopsis and binocular vision.
-He was elected a Fellow of the American Academy of Arts and Sciences in 1928.
+Ames was elected a Fellow of the American Academy of Arts and Sciences in 1928.

-The Dartmouth Eye Institute (DEI)
+The Dartmouth Eye Institute

 In 1935 the Department of Physiological Optics became the Dartmouth Eye Institute under the overall directorship of Alfred Bielschowsky, with Ames serving as its director of research.
 Ames garnered support for it from various sources including John D. Rockefeller Jr., the Rockefeller Foundation, and the American Optical Company.
 The institute at various times employed between thirty and forty staff, including researchers, and clinicians who examined patients' eyes and made eyeglasses.

 Research at the institute concentrated on binocular vision, including cyclophoria (the tendency of the eyes to rotate in opposite directions in their sockets) and aniseikonia (in which each eye has a differently sized retinal image of the same object).
 This latter defect could be corrected by lenses that restored the usual equality of image sizes.

 In 1940, Bielschowsky died unexpectedly.
 Hermann Burian, an ophthalmologist, worked briefly as acting director, and then was relieved by Walter Lancaster.
 He was not able to exert the influence he wanted, resigning in 1942.
-On 10 May 1947 the institute was closed.
+According to Herman M. Burian, acting ophthalmologist in chief, Ames "had actually lost his interest in the active work of the Institute, especially its clinical division" and "turned increasingly to the philosophic and social implications of the work".
+Due to conflicts, staff resignation and after several unsuccessful attempts at reorganisation, on 10 May 1947 the institute was closed.